ippontech/blog-usa/posts/kotlin-like-java-but-better-2.md

 }
 ```

 Once again, we can run a `mvn test` to verify that our functionality hasn't changed.
-Let's move on to our third and final class to convert!
+Let's move on to our third and final class to convert.

 ## The `PersonController` class
 ### PersonController.java